 By 19 April, the 47th Pennsylvania Volunteers were once again responsible for helping to defend the nation’s capital—this time following the assassination of President Abraham Lincoln.
 Encamped near Fort Stevens, they received new uniforms and were resupplied.

 Letters home and later newspaper interviews with survivors of the 47th Pennsylvania indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during the early days of their imprisonment.

 As part of Dwight’s Division of the 2nd Brigade of the Department of Washington’s 22nd Corps, the 47th Pennsylvania also participated in the Union’s Grand Review on 23-24 May.

-On 5 July 1865, 2nd Lieutenant Christian S. Beard was promoted to the rank of 1st Lieutenant.
+On 5 July 1865, Second Lieutenant Christian S. Beard was promoted to the rank of First Lieutenant.

-Finally, beginning on Christmas day of that year, the majority of the men of Company C, 47th Regiment, Pennsylvania Volunteers – including 1st Lieutenant Christian S. Beard – began to honorably muster out at Charleston, South Carolina, a process which continued through early January.
+Finally, beginning on Christmas day of that year, the majority of the men of Company C, 47th Regiment, Pennsylvania Volunteers—including First Lieutenant Christian S. Beard—began to honorably muster out at Charleston, South Carolina, a process which continued through early January.
 Following a stormy voyage home, the 47th Pennsylvania disembarked in New York City.
 The weary men were then shipped to Philadelphia by train where, at Camp Cadwalader on 9 January 1866, the 47th Pennsylvania Veteran Volunteers were officially given their discharge papers.

 Return to Civilian Life